 The Senate officers, committee chairs, and other delegates elected by the Senate form the Steering Committee, which meets monthly during the fall and spring semesters to plan Senate activities and conduct interim business.
 A member of the Steering Committee also serves on Provost’s Council.

-The Senate has four other standing committees, which include senators and other constituents from across the Institute:
+The Senate has four other standing committees, which include senators and others from across the Institute:

 - Academic Policy Committee (APC), which reviews policies procedures and makes recommendations to the Senate